Downlink/test/Readme.md

   });
 });
 ```
-### Client API To Capture and Watch GPIO Input Resources
+### Capture and Watch GPIO Input Resources from Client

 There are two ways we can capture and watch GPIO input resources from remote devices.
-Choose one whichever is convenient to you.

 ```js
 const { Client } = require('m2m');